oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 Connection Creation with OAuth2 Access Tokens
 +++++++++++++++++++++++++++++++++++++++++++++

-For OAuth 2.0 Token-Based Authentication using a class such as the :ref:`TokenHandlerOAuth class <oauthhandler>`, the ``access_token`` connection parameter must be specified.
+For OAuth 2.0 Token-Based Authentication using a class such as the sample :ref:`TokenHandlerOAuth class <oauthhandler>`, the ``access_token`` connection parameter must be specified.
 This parameter should be a string (or a callable that returns a string) specifying an Azure AD OAuth2 token.
 In the examples